dsanson/carnap-revealjs/README.md

 numbers are hidden.)

 So far, the only CSS I've applied is to fix the vertical alignment of line numbers and feedback in derivation exercises.
+The Sequent Calculus exercises look broken to me, but I've never used them before.
+Same for the Gentzen-Prawitz exercises.

 ## Pandoc Input